A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: Introduction

 \section{Introduction}

-Foundation models (FMs), representing a new generation of AI models trained on massive and diverse datasets, have grown rapidly across a range of fields, including language understanding~\cite{kirchenbauer2023watermark, morin2021artificial}, computer vision~\cite{vemulapalliknowledge}, and multimodal tasks~\cite{fei2022towards, xu2023mplug}.
-Notable examples include OpenAI's GPT-4~\cite{achiam2023gpt}, a large language model that demonstrates state-of-the-art capabilities in natural language processing tasks like text generation and summarization, and Meta's LLaMA-series~\cite{touvron2023llama, dubey2024llama}, which pushes the boundaries of open-source large-scale models by offering high-performance models trained on diverse data.
-These models are designed to generalize across multiple tasks, showing the potential for flexibility, adaptability, and scalability in a wide variety of applications~\cite{guo2024multi, melnyk2023reprogramming}.
+Foundation models (FMs), a new generation of AI models trained on massive and diverse datasets, have advanced rapidly across multiple domains, including language understanding~\cite{kirchenbauer2023watermark, morin2021artificial}, computer vision (CV)~\cite{vemulapalliknowledge}, and multimodal tasks~\cite{fei2022towards, xu2023mplug}.
+Notable examples include OpenAI's GPT-4~\cite{achiam2023gpt}, a large language model that demonstrates state-of-the-art performance in natural language processing (NLP) tasks such as text generation and summarization, and Meta's LLaMA series~\cite{touvron2023llama, dubey2024llama}, which extends the frontier of open-source large-scale modeling by offering high-performance models trained on diverse data.
+These models are designed to generalize across tasks, highlighting their flexibility, adaptability, and scalability across a wide range of applications~\cite{guo2024multi, melnyk2023reprogramming}.

-In the medical domain, and particularly in electrocardiography (ECG), FMs have also garnered significant attention~\cite{moor2023foundation, noseworthy2022artificial}.
-Traditionally, ECG models were built with task-specific objectives, such as detecting a specific cardiovascular condition like atrial fibrillation (AF) or premature ventricular contractions (PVCs)~\cite{lee2024artificial, liu2021deep}.
-These early models required manually labeled datasets for each condition and were limited by their narrow scope.

-In contrast, ECG foundation models (ECG-FMs) present a more versatile solution, offering several advantages~\cite{scholte2024scoping}.
-On the one hand, they can perform multiple tasks, such as arrhythmia detection, HRV analysis, and even more complex tasks like predicting heart failure or stratifying patients based on risk profiles~\cite{wornow2023shaky}.
-For example, FMs trained on large ECG datasets, like the PTB-XL~\cite{strodthoff2020deep} or PhysioNet's MIMIC-III~\cite{johnson2016mimic} waveform database, have been shown to generalize across multiple tasks with high accuracy.
-These models leverage the diversity of the data, learning features that are transferable across tasks and patient populations, making them better suited for real-world clinical applications where data variability is common.
-On the other hand, ECG foundation models can incorporate multi-modal data, integrating ECG signals with other physiological or clinical data such as photoplethysmography (PPG) or electronic health records (EHRs), to provide a more comprehensive picture of patient health~\cite{qi2022cybertwin, acosta2022multimodal}.

-Despite the promising prospects and rapid development of ECG-FMs, a systematic analysis of ECG-FMs from a methodological standpoint has been notably absent in prior literature.
-To bridge this gap, this survey aims to provide a comprehensive methodological analysis of foundation models for ECG-based clinical diagnosis.
-This examination will center on scrutinizing their \textit{architecture design}, \textit{pre-training paradigms}, and \textit{adaptation techniques}.
-Through this endeavor, we seek to illuminate an overall picture of core elements in ECG-FMs, thereby enhancing comprehension regarding the rationale behind their efficacy and the mechanisms driving their substantial potential in ECG analysis.